JustinGatonby/UndervaluedPropertyKNN/README.md

 ## Data Collection
 * Data collection is implemented in Python.
 * The source code of Propery24’s website is converted into a string.
-* Then using built-in string functions, data on 6575 properties from Cape Town is collected; this includes price (target variable), location, type, number of bedrooms, number of bathrooms, garage space, and erf size.
+* Then using built-in string functions, data on 1583 properties under the value of R1.5 million, from Cape Town is collected; this includes price (target variable), a link to the property, location, type, number of bedrooms, number of bathrooms, parkings spaces, floor size and erf size.
-* These attributes are stored in a csv file which is saved, for future use in R.
+* These attributes are stored in the csv file, property data.

+## Feature Engineering
+* coords.py adds the coordinates of each location to the data set, producing property_data(1).csv.
+* type.py cleans the type variable, producing property_data(2).csv.